Dans-labs/dariah/docs/Functionality/Tables.md

     A minimal amount of information is presented, but an url to the origin of the contribution is included.

-    Furthermore, a link to the contribution record itself is inncluded.
+    Furthermore, a link to the contribution record itself is included.

 ## assessment